yext/answers-wordpress/README.md

-# Yext Answers for Wordpress
+# Yext Answers Site Search for Wordpress

 Your customers have questions.
 Can your website answer them?